jwe4ec/ttt-p1-main-analysis/README.md

 # ttt-p1-main-analysis

-This repository contains analysis code for this project on the Open Science Framework (OSF): [https://osf.io/c4e75/](https://osf.io/c4e75/).
+This repository contains code for centralized data cleaning and the main paper for Phase I of Project TRACK to TREAT.
+The repo is linked to this project on the Open Science Framework (OSF): [https://osf.io/c4e75/](https://osf.io/c4e75/).

 ## Table of Contents